yanganto/near-staking-knd/docs/failover-algorithm.md

 # Primary-Secondary failover design

-This page describes the internal kuutamod state machine used to manage neard and failover to instances in case a failure happens.
+This page describes the internal kneard state machine used to manage neard and failover to instances in case a failure happens.

 ## States

-When starting up, kuutamod will go through the series of states before it's promoted as a validator.
+When starting up, kneard will go through the series of states before it's promoted as a validator.
 Here is an overview of all states:

 1. Startup: